 I wanted to learn more about the art of photography.
 So back to college and for two years work took a back seat to learning.
 It was worthwhile.
 I achieved a Higher National Diploma in photography with Distinction, and apart from filling that art gap, it opened my mind to many influences that I was able to draw upon to develop my own photographic style.
 Along the way I achieved a couple of Northern Ireland Photographic Association (NIPA) awards, as well as a Licentiateship and an Associateship from the Royal Photographic Society, (RPS).

-I was a general photographer having photographed a number of weddings and various other family photography jobs, etc. In 2019 however that I decided to focus on my strengths and specialise in Wedding Photography and Portraiture.
+I was a general photographer having photographed a number of weddings and various other family photography jobs, etc. It was in 2019 however that I decided to focus on my strengths and specialise in Wedding Photography and Portraiture.